Information about Arachnids

 (Savory 1964)

 Solifugids (also called solpugids) are fast-moving arachnids with a fearsome appearance resulting from their enlarged chelicerae (jaws), which may be as large as the rest of the animal’s prosoma.
-Most species are opportunistic generalist predators, although interestingly, a few species specialize on termites.
+Most species are opportunistic generalist predators, although a few species specialize on termites.
 The name of the order ‘Solifugae’ is derived from Latin — “those that flee from the sun” — and most species are nocturnal.
 The smallest species measure only a few millimeters in length, while the largest are about 10 cm (4 inches).
 Some species are fast runners, attaining speeds up to 10 mph.
-Many species construct somewhat permanent burrows, remaining inside for much of the year, dependent on rainfall patterns (Punzo 1998).
-Characters include:
+Many species construct somewhat permanent burrows, remaining inside for much of the year, depending on rainfall patterns (Punzo 1998).
+Characteristics include:

 (1) Enlarged articulated chelicerae, often bearing teeth-like serrations.
 (2) A rostrum, or beak-like mouth.
 (3) Long pedipalps, used as sensory organs.
 (4) A reduced first pair of legs.
 (5) Mallet-shaped sense organs called “malleoli” on the basal segments of leg 4, more pronounced in males.
 (6) In males, heavily modified bristles (flagella) on the fixed chelicerae-finger (except in members of the family Eremobatidae).

-There are just over 1,000 described species of solpugids, which are found mostly in dry, warm tropical and sub-tropical regions worldwide (except Australia).
+There are just over 1,000 described species of solifugids, which are found mostly in dry, warm tropical and sub-tropical regions worldwide (except Australia).
 The only European species are found in southeast Spain, while American species are mostly confined to portions of the west coast of the United States, and the north and west coasts of South America.

 Brownell, P.H., & Farley, R.D.
 1974.
 The organization of the malleolar sensory system in the solpugid Chanbria sp.
 Tissue and Cell 6(3): 471–485